kayhhh/serenity-self/README.md

 [![ci-badge][]][ci] [![docs-badge][]][docs] [![guild-badge][]][guild] [![crates.io version]][crates.io link] [![rust-version-badge]][rust-version-link]

-# serenity
+# serenity-self

 ![serenity logo][logo]

 Serenity is a Rust library for the Discord API.
+This fork contains changes to support selfbots.

 View the [examples] on how to use serenity's API.
 To make a bot with slash commands or text commands, see the [poise](https://github.com/serenity-rs/poise) framework built on top of serenity.